Wish App: 8 Things You Need to Know in 2020

 You are responsible for paying shipping and all related fees for returns.
 The upside is that many times you just need to prove that something is wrong with a photo and they will refund without asking you to ship the item back.

 When I tried to return a Wish item that was blatantly not what I bought they ended up needing the packaging information which I had already thrown away.
 Do not discard anything until you have the refund processed.
-The Wish customer service is
+Wish customer service is not always helpful.

 Wish Scams